 Return Type:

-The return type of std::tuple_cat is a type of tuple that incorporates all the elements of the input tuples.
-The types of the elements in the resulting tuple describe indeed the types of the input tuples to achieve type safety.
+The output type of std::tuple_cat is a tuple type that combines all elements from the input tuples.
+The element types in the resultant tuple accurately represent the types from the input tuples to ensure type safety.

 Features of std::typle_cat: